-Prior to the start of the exam, you are required to store the following items in your lockers provided by the PN Program:
+Prior to the start of the exam, you are required to place the following items in an area designated by the Instructor/Proctor:

 - 1. Electronic devices (cell/mobile/smart phones, tablets, smart watches, or other electronic devices)

 - 2. Bags/purses/wallets/non-smart watches

 - 3. Coats/hats/scarves/gloves

 - 4. Medical aids/devices

 - 5. Food or drink, gum/candy

 - 6. Lip balm